nma143/nma143.github.io/_posts/2018-07-01-why_did_i_decide_to_learn_software_development.markdown

 At the start of my third year of high school, my timetable was complicated.
 A compulsory course I needed to take had a late start date.
 My guidance counselor needed me to be enrolled in any class until the compulsory course started.
 So I spoke with one of my favourite teachers and asked if I could be enrolled in his third period class just for two weeks.
 I promised to sit quietly, not make any fuss, and leave when the other course started up.

 As it happened, his course was level two of programming in C++.
 Back in the early 2000's, learning to code was rather rare.
-I didn't know a thing about programming .
+I didn't know a thing about programming.
 This would have been problematic, since level one of C++ was a prerequisite, but my teacher and counselor made an exception since I had no intention of staying in the class.

 I still remember the first day I showed up to programming.
 My teacher was running late.
 The class door was locked, and a group of about 10 guys was standing out in the hallway.
 Some of them seemed disappointed that a girl was joining the class, but I assured them it was not my intention to ruin their club for very long.
 Haha, I suppose you can guess what happened - I broke all my promises.